 - A pronounced curvature of the spine (i.e. scoliosis or kyphosis)

 - Loss of nerve function below the neck

 Several different syndromes occur as a result of the inability to break down glycosaminoglycans, including Hurler syndrome.

 Morquio syndrome is an autosomal recessive trait, which means both parents must carry the gene that causes Morquio for a child to have the disorder.

 Symptoms of Morquio syndrome include:

 Diagnostic evaluation usually begins with a thorough medical history and physical examination of your child.
-At The Children’s Hospital of Philadelphia, clinical experts use a variety of diagnostic tests to diagnose Morquio syndrome and possible complications, including:
+At Children’s Hospital of Philadelphia (CHOP), clinical experts use a variety of diagnostic tests to diagnose Morquio syndrome and possible complications, including:

 Morquio syndrome is treated in many ways, because the condition can affect several body systems.
 The treatment a child needs depends on the severity of his symptoms.
 Some children might only require careful monitoring.
 Others may need non-surgical or surgical treatments to address specific aspects of their condition.
 Every child’s condition is different, so treatment is determined on a case-by-case basis.

-In other cases, the complication from Morquio syndrome may only become evident — or problematic — as your child grows.
+In other cases, the complications from Morquio syndrome may only become evident — or problematic — as your child grows.
 This is often true for spinal deformities, limb deformities and joint issues.

 For example, if your child has scoliosis, our team of specialists will consider the severity of the curve, where it occurs in the spine, and your child's age and stage of growth, before determining the best course of action.
 Treatment for scoliosis may include non-surgical options such as bracing and physical therapy, or surgical options such as spinal fusion or implanting growing rods to stabilize your child’s spine as he continues to grow.